DEPARTMENT OVERVIEW

 Send an email to the Culture and Institutions Department

-A WORD FROM THE HEADS OF DEPARTMENT
+A WORD FROM THE HEAD OF DEPARTMENT

-Julie Auzary Duvocelle
+Julie Auzary Duvocelle :

 “Passionate about the world of diplomacy from an early age, and keen to learn more about how nations relate to each other, the SDSA presented itself to me as an opportunity to be seized.
 As a student of international relations, the SDSA offers me concrete and professional opportunities to discover and enter the fascinating world of diplomacy.
-The Culture and Institutions Department, of which I am now co-head, allows me to explore major international issues through visits to public and private organisations.
+The Culture and Institutions Department, which I am currently leading, allows me to explore major international issues through visits to public and private organisations.
 Beyond this instructive and cultural aspect, the SDSA is an association where every member supports and enriches each other culturally.
 As such, I’m happy and grateful to be part of this association, which encourages me every day to become a better version of myself.”

 ACTIVE MEMBERS

-Wendy Da Moura Semedo
+Wendy Da Moura Semedo :

 “The SDSA’s ambitions are in line with my reasons for coming to the University of Geneva.
 As a student of international relations, I joined this association to deepen my knowledge of diplomacy and the current issues it encompasses.
 The professionalism of the SDSA, which gives each of its members the opportunity to shape their respective professional careers, was a strong point for me.